kiraio-moe/remove-unity-splash-screen/README.md

   ![Save changes](./img/IMG_PC_Mono_08.png "Save changes")

-- Close `globalgamemanagers` on UABE or simply close UABE app, delete the original `globalgamemanagers` file (Remember! you have a backup, don't worry...) and rename `globalgamemanagers-mod` to `globalgamemanagers`.
+- Close `globalgamemanagers` on UABE or simply close UABE app, delete the original `globalgamemanagers` file or rename to something else then rename `globalgamemanagers-mod` to `globalgamemanagers`.
 - Try running the game and be surprised!

 #### Fix for Unity >= 2020